How Renting Works

 The fine print, please read.

-- A rental fee of $100 and a deposit of $350 (assuming a std coop), covering the full cost of coop, hens and equipment is taken at time of rental and the deposit is returned when the hens and coop are returned in good (rentable) condition.
+- A rental fee of $100 and a deposit of $400 (assuming a std coop), covering the full cost of coop, hens and equipment is taken at time of rental and the deposit (less $30 for the book) is returned when the hens and coop are returned in good (rentable) condition.

 - Should the hens die of accident or misadventure (e.g. dog attack while out in the garden) or escape and be lost, replacement hens are $40 each.

 - Delivery is additional to rental/deposit and depends on where we are delivering to please see shipping options for details of the charges.
 The delivery charge includes setting up in your yard and answering all your questions (to build your confidence in your new venture).
-Alternatively, we encourage customers to pickup from us in Ryde for no charge if they have, can borrow or can rent a suitable vehicle.
+Alternatively, we encourage customers to pickup from us in Ryde for no charge if they own, or can borrow, rent or steal a suitable vehicle.

 - If the rental coop was delivered, then a pickup fee applies ($10 less than the delivery fee) to cover the cost of coming to get the coop and chooks.
 This will be deducted from the deposit to be returned.